Frobenius circulant graphs of valency six, Eisenstein-Jacobi networks, and hexagonal meshes: Gossiping, routing and Wiener index

-In particular, for HARTS $H_k$ (see Example \ref{optimal}), we get $t(H_k) = k(k-1)/2$, which was first proved in \cite[Theorem 4]{TZ1}.
-We notice that in \cite[\S 4.3]{ABF} a gossiping algorithm for $H_k$ using $3k(k-1)/2$ time steps was devised.
-We will give in Algorithm \ref{alg:go} an optimal gossiping algorithm for any 6-valent first-kind Frobenius circulant.
+In particular, for HARTS $H_k$ (see Example \ref{optimal}) we get $t(H_k) = k(k-1)/2$, which was first proved in \cite[Theorem 4]{TZ1}.
+(In \cite[\S 4.3]{ABF} a gossiping algorithm for $H_k$ using $3k(k-1)/2$ time steps was devised.)
+In Algorithm \ref{alg:go} we will give an optimal gossiping algorithm for any 6-valent first-kind Frobenius circulant.

 \textsf{C. Geometric representation.}~~In \cite{Z} a general method for producing optimal gossiping and routing schemes in a first-kind Frobenius graph was described.
-This method is abstract in nature, and it relies on knowledge of the orbits of the complement on the kernel of the underlying Frobenius group.
-For 6-valent first-kind Frobenius circulants, we are able to acquire such knowledge and thus give concrete optimal gossiping and routing schemes by realizing the abstract method in \cite{Z}.
-As we will see, the $H$-orbits on $\Z_n$ can be visualized by using a geometric representation \cite{YFMA}.
+This method is abstract and relies on knowledge of the orbits of the complement on the kernel of the underlying Frobenius group.
+For 6-valent first-kind Frobenius circulants, we are able to acquire such knowledge with the help of a geometric representation \cite{YFMA}.

 We label the cells of the hexagonal lattice \cite{YFMA} in the plane by

 where $\Z_+$ is the set of nonnegative integers.
 (See Figure \ref{fig:hexagon3}, where, for example, $(3, 1, 0) \mapsto [(3+31)31^0] = [34]$ and $(2, 1, 2) \mapsto [(2+31)31^2] = [10]$ as $n=49$ and $a=31$.)
 The distance in $\Ga$ between $[u] \in \Z_n$ and $[0]$ is then given by